Hundreds Of Bikes Dumped At Dallas Recycling Center As Ofo Leaves Market

 The recycling center "purchased the irreparable bikes as scrap metal," CMC's Public and Investor Relations Manager Susan Gerber said in a statement to NPR.

 Based in Beijing, Ofo abandoned the Dallas market in July.
-As member station KERA reports, "It's one of three bike-share companies that has left Dallas since late June, when City Council approved regulations that require companies to get permits and pay the city per bike or scooter."
+As member station KERA reports, "It's one of three bike-share companies that have left Dallas since late June, when City Council approved regulations that require companies to get permits and pay the city per bike or scooter."

 Ofo says that as it shut down its Dallas operation, it donated usable bikes to two local causes: CitySquare and Bikes for Tykes.
 According to the Dallas Morning News, the company promised 250 bikes to anti-poverty group CitySquare — which has yet to figure out precisely what it will do with them.